 Hexachlorophene was largely removed from the market after it was linked to the deaths of multiple people via neurotoxicity and brain damage.
 Additionally, percutaneous absorption can also cause teratogenic effects in the fetuses of pregnant women.

 Benzalkonium chloride can cause ocular toxicity and allergic contact dermatitis.
 While generally considered less irritating to tissues, it has also been shown to cause irritant contact dermatitis with prolonged skin exposure.
 Anionic compounds such as soap rapidly inactivate benzalkonium chloride.

-Contact allergy to chloroxylenol is becoming increasingly recognized with increased prevalence as a product preservative, in addition to its known irritant effects.
+Contact allergy to chloroxylenol is increasingly becoming a recognized problem with its increased prevalence as a product preservative, in addition to its known irritant effects.

 Hydrogen peroxide is cytotoxic to keratinocytes in culture and presumably can impede the reepithelialization of wounds.
-It has a bleaching action that can whiten skin, hair, nails, and clothes.
+In addition, it has a bleaching action that can whiten skin, hair, nails, and clothes.

 Enhancing Healthcare Team Outcomes

-All interprofessional healthcare team members should be familiar with skin antiseptics.
+Antiseptic agents in dermatologic surgery commonly include chlorhexidine, povidone-iodine, chloroxylenol, isopropyl alcohol, hexachlorophene, benzalkonium chloride, and hydrogen peroxide.
+All interprofessional healthcare team members should be familiar with skin antiseptics as essential to preventing SSIs.
 Cleaning wounds, preparing skin for incisional procedures, dressing wounds, or post-surgical wounds appropriately involves an interprofessional team approach of nurses and clinicians to achieve the best results.
-[Level 5]